diemenator/go-chanstreaming/pkg/chanstreaming/README.md

+The package is a set of `<-chan T` utitilty functions, your `rochannel` std lib module.

 ## Background

 Golang's channel is a very generic construct that allows to build a variety of parallel processing pipelines with ease, while keeping things modular, type-safe and expressive.